Questions and Answers

 - Application is made directly to the supervisor listed on the Job Directory.
 Job descriptions will provide information concerning duties, performance expectations, and skills necessary for each position listed.
 You apply for positions that interest you and fit your class schedule.
 If you are having difficulty finding employment on campus please contact our office for guidance.

 - If I was not awarded federal work study, can I still work on campus?

 - Yes!
-Students not awarded FWS may apply for any jobs on the job directory that are labeled “non work study only” or “work study or non work study.”
+Students not awarded FWS may apply for any jobs on the job directory that are listed under the "Non-Work Study" section.
 For a list of available jobs, visit the Job Directory.
 As we are notified of open positions we will update the job directory, so check regularly for new listings.
 If there are no jobs listed, our office has not been notified of any open positions.

 - What paperwork is due before I can begin working?